 Your strapline should never be longer than a sentence, if it’s too long it’ll get messy and won’t be very memorable.
 Nike “Just Do It”.

 2) Be yourself, nothing more

 It’s quite exciting creating a strapline and if creativity gets the best of you, you might get carried away.
 Big yourself up but stay honest and avoid things like “the best… ” or “market leaders” and “award-winning”.
 This kind of thing is quite generic in any case, it’s not fun or memorable and if you’re seen to blow your trumpet a bit too loud you can turn off some of your customers.

 You might have a wide variety of products or services so it’s hard to be specific about one thing.
 You will still need to have a differentiator, maybe something based on customer service, a guarantee or brand values.

 4) Highlight product benefit

 If you do something different in your process or there’s something special about your product that gives you an advantage over the competition, use it.
-“It doesn’t loose suction” – sound familiar?
+“It doesn’t lose suction” – sound familiar?

-What straplines strike a cord with you, why?
+What straplines strike a chord with you, why?
 Does your company have a strapline, what is it?